GoogleChrome/web.dev/src/site/content/en/learn/images/responsive-images/index.md

 ## Descriptive syntaxes

-A descriptive syntax provides the browser with information about image sources and how they'll be used, but ultimately leaves the decision making to the browser.
+A descriptive syntax provides the browser with information about image sources and how they'll be used, but ultimately leaves the decision-making to the browser.
 This is by far the more common scenario; for the vast majority of images you won't _want_ granular control over browser behavior.
 Browsers have far more information at their disposal than web developers do, and can make complex decisions based on this information.
 You can't predict users' browsing contexts accurately—there's too much about their hardware, preferences, and connection speeds that you can't know.
 At best, you can make educated guesses, but can't know for _certain_ how each user experiences the web.
 The